 Continuing Education Hours

-All producers are required to complete 24 hrs of continuing education including 3 hrs of ethics every two years.
+All producers are required to complete 24 hours of continuing education, including three hours of Ethics every two years.

 Course Subject Requirements

-LTC/P: All producers prior to selling, soliciting or negociating long term care policies, must take a one-time 8 hr long term care training course, followed by 4 hrs of ongoing training every two years, thereafter.
+LTC/P: All producers prior to selling, soliciting, or negotiating long term care policies, must take a one-time eight-hour long term care training course, followed by four hours of ongoing training every two years, thereafter.

-NFIP Flood: All producers who sell flood products must take a one-time 3 hr NFIP Flood training course.
+NFIP Flood: All producers who sell flood products must take a one-time three-hour National Flood Insurance Program (NFIP) flood training course.

 Types of Courses Accepted for CE Credit